g-leech/argmin-gravitas/_posts/2017-12-31-mogopaedia.markdown

 I pride myself on the breadth and scrappiness of my life course.
 I’ve lived in 11 countries for at least a couple months.
 I have arts and science and opinions on Malebranche and people like that.
 I worked 40 jobs, waiting tables and calculating the state of a whole nation and coding in bonds in the belly of a Fortune 100.

-But you and I are not like John.
+But you and I are not like Darnielle.
 We haven’t slept in jail, got into and quit meth, watched our rentboy friends die, nearly died half a dozen times ourselves.
 We haven’t put together a lounge band.
 We feel for the methheads but not like this.
 We have no pangs.
 The good things in our lives are just good things and not miracles. <a href="#fn:11" id="fnref:11">11</a>

 > I go to church, but I don't have the faith of the people there.
 So it's weird, because if people get stuck in a conversation with you, you don't want to say, "I'm kind of on the outside here."
 It's interesting...
 I go to church as often as I can, but I will also go to ISKCON Centers and chant Hare Krishna.
 I like feeling part of an ecclesiastical body.
 I like feeling that feeling of faith community.
 I like being around it.
 I like being able to catch some of the energy, whatever I can or can't believe.